Crypt212/obsidian-vault/MindMap/Computer Science/Data Mining/Data Mining Tasks/Frequent Patterns and Association Rules.md

-> Frequent patterns mining and association rules mining are 2 data mining tasks
+> Frequent patterns mining and association rules mining are 2 data mining tasks that are often referred to interchangeably, since they most of time happen together in the same workflow.